 The course is based on active participation of the students.
-A variety of methods, including interactive lectures and seminars, assigned readings, and group projects as well as writing of a larger paper will be utilized for the purpose of achieving the course objectives.
-Attendance at some seminars will be obligatory.
+A variety of methods, including interactive lectures/discussions, assigned readings, and group projects will be utilized for the purpose of achieving the course objectives.

-The assessment of the students’ knowledge will be based on an individually performed written assignment and their active participation in the course seminars as well as group presentations.
-In the case of group presentations, the individual student’s contribution must be distinguishable.
-The final grade of the course is based on the written assignment, active participation in seminars and group presentations.
+The assessment of the students’ knowledge will be based on individually performed written assignments and/or on oral or written presentations of group projects.
+In group presentations, the individual student’s contribution must be distinguishable.

 The course is graded using the Swedish system of Väl Godkänd (Pass with distinction), Godkänd (Pass) and Underkänd (Fail), together with the ECTS-grading system of A, B, C, D, E, F(x), and F.